jfrerich/dotfiles/README.md

 ### VIM Dotfiles .gitignore setup

-Only setup the .vimrc and my plugins
+- Only setup the .vimrc and my plugins

-.gitignore
-.vim/bundle and .vim/view
+- .gitignore includes .vim/bundle and .vim/view

-.vim/bundle uses git to build the bundles, so I ignore these and let PluginInstall do the install
+- .vim/bundle uses git to build the bundles, so I ignore these and let PluginInstall do the install

-.vim/view also does not need to be managed
+- .vim/view also does not need to be managed

 ### Install stow on mac
 `brew install stow`